-- 3.100 Structural planting can help to soften the impact of new development.
+- 3.103 Structural planting can help to soften the impact of new development.
 It can help to define linkages between features and create new public spaces.
 Individual and small groups of tress can provide solar shading.
-Pre-application advice should be sought to determine an appropriate planting scheme. - 3.101 Development proposals should consider arboricultural and landscape requirements at an early stage.
-Good planning and design will help to achieve a high quality sustainable development. - 3.102 New planting should have regard to opportunities identified in the Pendle Green Infrastructure Strategy and the requirements of Policy ENV15. - 3.103 To enhance the prospect of tree establishment and appropriate planting, applicants are recommended to seek pre-application advice.
+Pre-application advice should be sought to determine an appropriate planting scheme. - 3.104 Development proposals should consider arboricultural and landscape requirements at an early stage.
+Good planning and design will help to achieve a high quality sustainable development. - 3.105 New planting should have regard to opportunities identified in the Pendle Green Infrastructure Strategy and the requirements of Policy ENV15.
+It will also play a role for developments in meeting Biodiversity Net Gain requirements (Policy ENV13). - 3.106 To enhance the prospect of tree establishment and appropriate planting, applicants are recommended to seek pre-application advice.
 This will address the choice of stock; site preparation; transport handling and storage; aftercare and management.